-The ketogenic diet for beginners is a low-carb diet that focuses on healthy fats.
+The keto diet for beginners is a low-carb diet focusing on healthy fats.
 It is more popular than ever because of its tremendous fitness and health benefits.

 I wrote this article to give beginners the basic knowledge they need and a plan to incorporate the ketogenic diet into their lives today.